Before you travel abroad

 • Some institutions have specific language requirements.
 Check with your host institution or with the International Office.

-• Familiarize yourself with the visa procedures of the country you are visiting.
-Many countries outside of Europe requires a student visa if your stay exceeds 90 days.
+• Familiarize yourself with the visa requirements of the country you are visiting.
+Many countries outside of Europe require a student visa, depending on your nationality, if your stay exceeds 90 days.

 • The relevant embassies may help with detailed information about the application process.

-• We recommend all students that are going on an exhange to get health and travel insurance.
+• We recommend all students that are going on an exhange to get student insurance.

 Updated